Keeper of the Grail

 Knights wearing the brilliant white tunics with red crosses emblazoned across their chests.
 The Warrior Monks.
 The famous Poor Fellow Soldiers of Christ and of the Temple of Solomon.
 Known to all as the Knights Templar.

-Keeper of the Grail is available in the following formats:
+is available in the following formats:

-September 18, 2008
+Sep 18, 2008